 Case 3: Location-Specific Searches

 Let’s say a user lives in Barcelona and planning a trip to Paris and they want to explore the best pastry shops in the city.
-So, they may search terms like, “best pastry shops in Paris” or “local pastry shops in Paris”.
+So, they may search for terms like best pastry shops in Paris” or local pastry shops in Paris”.

 In this case, a discrepancy in the IP address is prevalent as the user is searching for a location where they are not currently located.